tijh/ELAN-MATLAB/METADATA.md

 music therapy

 ## Authors
-Dr. Neta Spiro, director of research, Nordoff-Robbins, London UK Dr. Tommi Himberg, post-doctoral researcher, Aalto University, Espoo, Finland
+Dr. Neta Spiro, Head of research, Nordoff-Robbins, London, UK, Member of Faculty of Music, University of Cambridge, UK.
+Dr. Tommi Himberg, post-doctoral researcher, Department of Neuroscience and Biomedical Engineering, Aalto University, Espoo, Finland

 ## Contributors
-Camilla Farrant
-Sarah Boyce
+Neta Spiro, Tommi Himberg, Camilla Farrant and Sarah Boyce

 ## Distributor
-Nordoff-Robbins Research
+Nordoff-Robbins, London, UK.

 ## Project
-Analysing change and interaction in Music therapy
+Analysing change and interaction in music therapy

 ## Access info
-Dataset stored in tijh.github.io/ELAN-MATLAB, along with MATLAB tools to process, analyse and visualise them.
+Dataset stored in tijh.github.io/ELAN-MATLAB, along with MATLAB tools to process, analyse and visualise it.

 Research article (open access) available online at http://dx.doi.org/10.1098/rstb.2015.0374 Overview of the annotation protocol used to generate these annotations from video data are in the Supplementary data at http://dx.doi.org/10.1098/rstb.2015.0374